SBurke93/bookBuddy/README.md

 Express js has been used to inject functionality and allow universal Javascript.
 Middleware created to handle errors creating books/authors as to not have bloated functions.

+some more nonsense as my contributions are no longer showing up...